harris-ippp/Nick_TA_Sessions/README.md

     - atom
 - [GitHub](https://github.com/ndtallant)

+If you have trouble using this repo, review this [GitHub tutorial](https://help.github.com/articles/fetching-a-remote/) on clone, fetch, merge, and pull.

 ## 1 - Shell Scripting
 This lab was meant to familiarize students with navigating the terminal and using shell commands.
 Things to remember:
 - The important ones: cd, ls, mkdir, rm, cp, mv